Greenhouse Gases - GHG

 Carbon dioxide - CO2

-Carbon dioxide (CO2) is a colorless, odorless, and non-poisonous gas formed by combustion of carbon and in the respiration of living organisms [EC, 2022].
-It is considered a greenhouse gas (GHG), i.e., a gas that absorbs infrared radiation and radiates heat in all directions, leading to the global warming, the long-term heating of earth’s surface observed since the pre-industrial period (1850-1900) [NASA, 2023].
+Carbon dioxide (CO2) is a colorless, odorless, and non-poisonous gas formed by the combustion of carbon-containing fuels and in the respiration process of living organisms [EC, 2022].
+Together w/ water vapor & methane, CO2 is considered a greenhouse gas (GHG), i.e., a gas that absorbs infrared radiation and radiates heat in all directions, leading to the global warming, the long-term heating of earth’s surface observed since the pre-industrial period (1850-1900) [NASA, 2023].

 Greenhouse gas - GHG

-The GHG whose concentrations are rising are CO2, methane (CH4, 25x as potent as CO2, and the 2nd most abundant anthropogenic GHG after CO2, accounting for about 20% of global emissions), nitrous oxide (N2O), and industrial gases such as hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).
+GHG collectively make up less than 1% of the Earth’s atmosphere.
+The GHG whose concentrations are rising are CO2, methane (CH4, 25x as potent as CO2, and the 2nd most abundant anthropogenic GHG after CO2, accounting for about 20% of the global emissions), nitrous oxide (N2O), and F-gases (Fluorinated gases), i.e., industrial gases such as hydrofluorocarbons (HFC), perfluorocarbons (PFC), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).
+Figure 1 shows the composition of GHG.

-Other greenhouse gases not counted in international greenhouse gas inventories are ozone and water vapor.
-The latter is the most abundant GHG, but it is believed that anthropogenic emissions of water vapor contribute very little to the amount of water vapor in the atmosphere [IEA, 2022].
+Other GHG not counted in international GHG inventories are ozone & water vapor, the latter being the largest GHG contributor, but often ignored (Figure 1).
+Although it is the most abundant GHG, it is believed that anthropogenic emissions of water vapor contribute very little to the amount of water vapor in the atmosphere [IEA, 2022].

-A carbon dioxide equivalent, or CO2-eq (expressed as million metric tons of carbon dioxide equivalents - MMTCDE) is a metric measure used to compare the emissions from various GHG on the basis of their global-warming potential (GWP), by converting amounts of other gases to the equivalent amount of CO2 with the same global warming potential.
+Carbon dioxide equivalent, or CO2e (expressed as million metric tons of carbon dioxide equivalents - MMTCDE) is a measure used to compare the emissions from various GHG (CO2, CH4, NO2, HFC4 etc.) on the basis of their global-warming potential (GWP), by converting amounts of other gases to the equivalent amount of CO2 with the same global warming potential (here CO2 and CO2e are used interchangeably).
+Global CO2 emissions from energy combustion & industrial processes grew 0.9% or 321 Mt in 2022 to a new all-time high of 36.8 Gt from a total of about 50 Gt [IEA, 2023].

 Carbon credit - CC

-A carbon credit (CC) is a kind of permit that represents 1 ton of CO2 removed from the atmosphere, that can be purchased by an individual or a company to make up for carbon dioxide emissions that come from industrial production, delivery vehicles or travel.
-Thus, the CC is a certificate granted to companies or entities that emit GHG emissions.
+A carbon credit (CC) is a kind of permit that represents 1 ton of CO2 removed from the atmosphere, that can be purchased by an individual or a company to make up for CO2 emissions that come from industrial production, delivery vehicles, or travel.
+Thus, CC is a certificate granted to companies or entities that emit GHG.

 Tokenization

-Tokenization of carbon credits means that the carbon credits’ information and functionality are moved onto a specific type of database called blockchain (a digital ledger of transactions), where the carbon credit is represented as a token.
+Tokenization of CC means that the carbon credits’ information and functionality are moved into a specific type of database called blockchain (a digital ledger of transactions), where the CC is represented as a token.
 These tokens represent measurable, verifiable reductions in GHG emissions.